AlexVieriu/E-commerce_.Net-Angular/ZDocumention/Section 08.md

 Questions:
-1. Can i use <CssFramework> instead of Angular Material and Tailwind?
+1. Can i use CSS instead of Angular Material and Tailwind?
 -> with great difficulty
 -> this is heavily integrated into the app

-2. Are we making a responsive app(desktop, mobile, tablet, web)?
+2. Are we making a responsive app (desktop, mobile, tablet, web)?
 -> No